McCook topples Gering on senior night

 Gering senior Riley Schanaman made the most of his final game at Memorial Stadium as the wideout scored two long second-half touchdowns.

-Schanaman’s scored, his first receptions for touchdowns on the year, was a lift for a Bulldog team that saw the McCook Bison open the game with 38 straight points in registering a 45-14 win over the Bulldogs Friday night at Memorial Stadium on senior night.
+Schanaman’s scores, his first receptions for touchdowns on the year, was a lift for a Bulldog team that saw the McCook Bison open the game with 38 straight points in registering a 45-14 win over the Bulldogs on Friday, Oct.
+18 at Memorial Stadium.

 Schanaman said they played OK, but they just need to get more physical on the field.